How To Install Pterodactyl Panel [EASY INSTALL SCRIPT]

 • Password

-• FQDN (This can be your IP address if you don't have a domain, get it from the Vultr panel)
+• FQDN (Fully Qualified Domain Name - you can use your server's IP address if you don't have a domain; find this in your Vultr panel)

 pterodactyl wings and panel install